 Spider Plant

 First off is the spider plant.
-Not only will this low-maintenance air purifier look great in any room, but it'll also help filter out pollutants like carbon monoxide and formaldehyde.
+Not only will this low-maintenance air purifier look great in any room, but it'll also help filter out pollutants like carbon monoxide and formaldehydeOpens in a new tab..
 It also releases oxygen into the air at night, making it a great bedroom companion.

 Peace Lily

 Next up is the beautiful peace lily.
-This gorgeous plant will add a lush, tropical feel to any room while helping to filter out common toxins like formaldehyde and benzene.
+This gorgeous plant will add a lush, tropical feel to any room while helping to filter out common toxins like formaldehyde and benzeneOpens in a new tab..
 Not to mention, peace lilies are relatively low-maintenance, making them a great choice for the busy green thumb.

 Weeping Fig